bawarchiproject/bawarchi_template/README.md

 ##Setup
 Provided that you have [Grunt](http://gruntjs.com/) and [Ruby](https://www.ruby-lang.org/en/) installed in your system, follow the steps to get started with your project.

-1. Open `package.json` file and change `Master_Builder` the desired project name.
+1. Open `package.json` file and change `bawarchi` the desired project name.
 Do not use white spaces.
 Hyphens and underscores are accepted.

 2. Open `header.php` and `footer.php`.
-Change `Master_Builder` to the project name that you chose in step 1.
+Change `bawarchi` to the project name that you chose in step 1.

 3. Open your Command Prompt (Windows) or your Terminal (Mac OSX) and go to the directory of your project.